-Blue Flame Plus is an outstanding product because it has a high flame temperature of 6,000 F in oxygen, a flame structure well suited to heavy burning and heating, an energy content of 2,810 BTUs per cubic foot of vapor, and startling cost effectiveness.
+Blue Flame Plus is an outstanding product because it has a high flame temperature of 6,000 degrees Fahrenheit in oxygen, a flame structure well suited to heavy burning and heating, an energy content of 2,810 BTUs per cubic foot of vapor, and startling cost effectiveness.
 These properties enable Blue Flame Plus to cut, heat treat, flame harden, metallize, and braze quickly, cleanly, and economically.

 As various types of cuts are made, it will be noted that slag is minimal and weldback does not occur.
-Again, labor expense is saved because cleanup time is virtually nil.
-Weldback does not occur because Blue Flame Plus does not have an excess of carbon available during combustion as is the case with acetylene and some other fuel gases.
+Again, labor expense is saved because cleanup time is virtually nothing.
+Weldback does not occur because Blue Flame Plus does not have an excess of carbon available during combustion, which is the case with acetylene and some other fuel gases.
 Extra carbon promotes the welding process and causes weldback.
 It is the absence of the excess carbon which makes gas welding with Blue Flame Plus difficult.
 On the other hand, those fuels with excess carbon produce a black, sooty flame, which is a hindrance in certain applications.

 The secondary flame energy release, mentioned earlier, makes Blue Flame Plus a “forgiving” gas.
 That is, the operator can achieve good results even though he might hold the heating or cutting tip too close to the workpiece or open the distance to one to two inches.
 Maintaining an exact distance from the workpiece is not critical, as with acetylene.
-The ability to cut effectively at a two inch distance is advantageous when flamecutting in tight corners or other inaccessible places.
-With the tolerance afforded by Blue Flame Plus the experienced operator adapts quickly to its use and less experienced personnel learn to use it more readily, ruining less material.
+The ability to cut effectively at a two inch distance is advantageous when flame cutting in tight corners or other inaccessible places.
+With the tolerance afforded by Blue Flame Plus, the experienced operator adapts quickly to its use, and less experienced personnel learn to use it more readily, ruining less material.

 It was stated that one cubic foot of Blue Flame Plus vapor releases 2810 BTUs when combusted.
 Acetylene vapor releases only 1470.
 Therefore, to apply a given amount of heat (BTU’s) to a piece of steel, only 53% as much Blue Flame Plus vapor must be used in comparison.
 This allows the flow of Blue Flame Plus to be reduced accordingly, so that it can be drawn from the cylinder at about one half the rate of acetylene.
 With less Blue Flame Plus being burned, the amount and cost of oxygen consumed in combustion are proportionately reduced.
 The significant heat content advantage and reduced flow rates of gas and oxygen are the primary reasons that Blue Flame Plus costs substantially less to use than acetylene.